aniruddha8972/fashion-Recomandation-System/README.md

 step 4:

-then eun the test.py file..
+then Run the test.py file..

 Step 5: